 How is persistent depressive disorder diagnosed in a child?

 A child with this disorder may have other health problems, such as substance abuse

 or an anxiety disorder.
 So early diagnosis of other medical and mental health problems

 and treatment is important to your child getting better.

 A mental health expert often diagnoses this disorder.
-He or she will do a comprehensive
+They will do a comprehensive

 mental health evaluation.
-He or she may also talk with family, teachers, and caregivers.
+They may also talk with family, teachers, and caregivers.